amigavision/AmigaVision/README.md

 AmigaVision was made with the help of these wonderful tools:

-* **MacDown 3000** — The best Markdown editor on Mac.
+* [MacDown 3000] — The best Markdown editor on Mac.
-* **BlueHarvest** — keeps those pesky Mac metadata files away from SD cards and exFAT formatted drives.
+* [BlueHarvest] — keeps those pesky Mac metadata files away from SD cards and exFAT formatted drives.
 We wish it wasn’t necessary, but it the best tool to address that issue.
-* **Tablecruncher** - A free CSV editor to maintain our games database, and one that doesn’t rearrange the entire file every time you save (looking at you, every other CSV tool).
+* [Tablecruncher] - A free CSV editor to maintain our games database, and one that doesn’t rearrange the entire file every time you save (looking at you, every other CSV tool).
-* **Python** — Most of the AmigaVision scripts to build the entire system are in Python.
+* [Python] — Most of the AmigaVision scripts to build the entire system are in Python.
-* **TextMate** — An old text editor that is still embedded in our muscle memory, so it is by definition the best.
-* **Xee** — Useful for showing Amiga IFF graphics files on the Mac.
+* [Xee] — Useful for showing Amiga IFF graphics files on the Mac.
-* **FS-UAE** — Powers our build script as the emulator we use to generate the HDFs.
+* [FS-UAE] — Powers our build script as the emulator we use to generate the HDFs.

 [AmigaVision]:https://amiga.vision
 [amiga.vision]:https://amiga.vision